fedosejev/success.exchange/public/events/saul-klein-at-london-business-school/_content.md

   <img src="./photos/20160203_191755_small.jpg" width="100%" />
 </a>

-It makes you feel safer and more confident that your opporunity to win is waiting for you ahead.
+It makes you feel more confident that your opporunity to win is waiting for you ahead.
 You just need to work on it.

 Hard.